All the Botanical Gardens Tucson has are meant as our urban desert oases.

 WHY NOT STAY OVERNIGHT IN SUPERIOR?
 FOR EASIEST EARLY ACCESS>

 It's the largest and oldest botanical garden in Arizona.
-With 392 acres, this scenic canyon treats you with
+With 392 acres, this scenic canyon treats you with:

-Education & Tours: Take advantage of their regular guided walks.
+Historic Smith Building from 1926 - local rock quarry construction.Education & Tours: Take advantage of their regular guided walks.
 Seasonal golf cart tours and specialized classes can also be arranged.

 LOCAL TIP: Well-behaved pets are welcome!
 Physically controlled by leash up to 6ft/1.8m long.
 And clean up after them.